TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 inserted in the blank.

 Answer: G

+❌ - Incorrect - There are several possible insertions - We can insert:
+A - new Cobra() because Cobra is a subclass of Snake and can therefore be passed to setSnake B - new Snake() because this is the same as the parameter E - new GardenSnake() because it extends Cobra which as seen earlier is a subclass of Snake.
+F - we can insert null because null is possible to set instead of an instance of a class.

 13. Which of these classes will compile and will include a default constructor created by the compiler?
 (Choose all that apply.)